- UCAS Code: 0BRT

 Required subjects are shown in brackets.

-(Including Maths and Physics/ Engineering Science; Chemistry also required for progression to Chemical Engineering; Biology/ Human Biology also required for progression to Biomedical Engineering)
+(Including Maths and Physics/ Engineering Science; Chemistry at B also required for progression to Chemical Engineering; Biology/ Human Biology at B also required for progression to Biomedical Engineering)

-(Including Maths and Physics/ Engineering Science at BB; Chemistry also required for progression to Chemical Engineering; Biology/ Human Biology also required for progression to Biomedical Engineering)
+(Including Maths and Physics/ Engineering Science at B; Chemistry at B also required for progression to Chemical Engineering; Biology/ Human Biology at B also required for progression to Biomedical Engineering)

 - Foundation Apprenticeship will be accepted as one of the non-mandatory Highers